RemyVim/ink-if-story-template/docs/devlog/why-ink-why-this-template.md

 The other thing I love about Ink: it compiles.

 When you export your story, Ink doesn't just bundle up your source files.
 It parses them, checks them, and compiles them into a structured JSON file.
-And here's the key thing: if your Ink is broken, the JSON simply won't exist.
+And here's the *really* great thing: if your Ink is broken, the JSON simply won't exist.
 It's not a warning you can ignore.
 It's a wall.
 The compiler cannot produce valid JSON from invalid Ink, so you find out something's wrong immediately—not three months later when a player messages you about a dead end.

 And from a developer perspective?
 JSON is a gift.
 It's structured data—meaning the computer knows what's what.
 This is a knot name.
 This is a choice.
 This is a variable.
 Plain text is just a wall of characters; a program has to guess what anything means.
 Structured data comes pre-labeled.

 That makes introspection easy.
-Just the other day I added code that scans the story file for audio tags and only shows the volume controls if they're actually needed.
+Just the other day I added code that scans the story file for audio tags and only shows the autio panel in the settings it it's actually needed.
 Took maybe twenty minutes.
-That kind of thing is trivial when your story is data with a clear structure, not just a pile of text the program has to squint at.
+That kind of thing is trivial when your story is data with a clear structure, not just a pile of text the program has to squint and evaluate character by character.

 ## Why I Built This